-And this side dish actually tastes like dessert?
+A side dish that actually tastes like dessert?
 Done.
 Made.
 Eaten.

 I had never made homemade cranberry sauce before.
 That seemed like a task for real divas.
 I quietly ate the canned stuff without complaint.
-Hey, it’s good.
-It just doesn’t look so great.
+What kind of snob am I for admitting I didn’t mind eating that slimy red stuff with the can engravings still on it?
+Hey, it’s tradition.

-This Cranberry Apple Sauce is a recipe I tore out from Cooking Light magazine years ago.
+This is a recipe I tore out from Cooking Light magazine years ago.
 I have no idea what year it’s from but I’m so happy I saved it.
 It was embarrassingly easy.